Vlad Shifter

-With a simple and almost zero-bureaucracy application process
+With a simple and almost zero-bureaucracy application process.

 Your spouse receives a Talent-Family permit with open work rights; children relocate with you.